Rank in judo: United States

 In the United States, only seniors (usually age 16 and older) are allowed to earn the dan levels, signified by wearing the same belts.
 The United States Judo Federation (USJF) and United States Judo Association (USJA) both recognize the same dan grades.
 Advanced kyū levels can be earned by both seniors and juniors (children under the age of 16) and are signified by wearing belts of various colors other than black, coral, or red.
 The order of belt colors can vary from dōjō to dōjō, depending on the dōjō's organizational affiliation.

 Seniors

 For seniors, both the USJF and the USJA specify six kyū ranks, as listed in the table.
-In a similar manner to Brazilian Jiu Jitsu, The USJA requires "Beginners" (not yet qualified as a kyū) to wear a beginning white belt until they test for yellow belt.
-The USJA also recommends that a patch is worn, specifying the practitioner's level for both kyū and dan levels.
+In a similar manner to Brazilian Jiu Jitsu, The USJA requires "Beginners" (not yet qualified as kyūs) to wear a beginning white belt until they test for yellow belt, as well as 4th and 5th level dans to wear red-black coral belts, and 6-8th level dans to wear red-white coral belts.
+The USJA also recommends that a patch is worn, specifying the practitioner's level for brown kyū, and dan levels.